abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/examples/buffett_agent/model.rst

 Model
 =====

 The model consists of a supervised learning component and an unsupervised learning component.
 The supervised learning component processes the dataset by tokenizing it and feeding it into a base model, while the unsupervised component leverages diverse data sources to further enhance the model's capabilities.
+These weights are combined with the pre-trained weights to form the model.

 .. image:: ../../img/Overview.png
   :width: 100%